About stemming

 Languages

 In addition to only using terms from indexed items in the same language as the search interface, Coveo employs language-specific stemming algorithms in order to improve the relevance of stem expansions.
-For more information, see our list of supported languages.
+For more information, see a list of the languages supported by Coveo.

 The term attention can stem to attentio in English and attenti in French.